Dover Eight: Ann Johnson

-Born about 1833, Ann was a domestic servant and field hand working with a hoe and plow.
+Born about 1833, Ann was a domestic servant and field hand who worked with a hoe and plow.
 She was one of five or six people enslaved by Samuel Harrington.
 Johnson was a tall, intelligent woman with a chestnut complexion.
-Harrington was ill-tempered man.
+Harrington was an ill-tempered man.
 Her brothers, who had been enslaved by Harrington, ran away about 1853 or 1854.
-In frustration, Harrington then sold his remaining slaves.
-After her brothers ran away and settled in Canada in 1854, she was sold from a bad situation to worse one with William Moore and his wife, who were given to "intemperance and carousing".
+After her brothers ran away and settled in Canada in 1854, a frustrated Harrington then sold his remaining slaves; Johnson was sold to William Moore and his wife, who were given to "intemperance and carousing".
 Johnson walked away on her bare feet, wearing a well-worn dress on April 26, 1856.
 A $50 reward was offered in the American Eagle.
 (Note: Her biography at the State of Maryland Archives states that she was a member of the eight runaways who were taken to the Dover Jail, but appears to be an erroneous conclusion.)
 She and Lavina Woolfley made it to Philadelphia along the Underground Railroad.